 “A” license students should take this class at either location listed below and also sign up for the 3-hour turbine seminar at the Sprung Services New Brighton location.
 (651) 697-0334 ask for Mallory

 The 2-day seminar at PTCC or Sprung Services in New Brighton were designed with one purpose in mind - to help you pass your boiler operator exam.
 Whether you are taking a Minnesota Special Engineer or the Chief "A" licensing exam, this seminar will cover what you need.
 The state exam is given through the Minnesota Department of Labor and Industry.
-To register for the exam itself, please go to the MN Department of Labor and Industry website: http://www.doli.state.mn.us/CCLD/Boiler.asp.
+To register for the exam itself, and to find a location that is closest to you, please go to the MN Department of Labor and Industry website: http://www.doli.state.mn.us/CCLD/Boiler.asp.

 You are guaranteed to pass!
 Although our instructors (employed by Sprung Services) have an extremely high pass rate (about 96%). you will be allowed to retake the class AT NO CHARGE if you get less than a passing grade on the state exam (you can take it again at the Pine Technical & Community College location or Sprung’ s New Brighton location, where classes are given more frequently).
 Sprung Services is the only boiler operations educator in the state offering this type of guarantee.

 The instructors who developed this Prep Class & Teach include:

 --Reed Sprung: (teaches occasionally) – Started as a nuclear reactor operator in the navy.
 CEO of Sprung Services, which is involves in the operations (including consulting) of many hundreds of boiler rooms in Minnesota and throughout the US.
 Re-wrote much of the state boiler exam bank in 2008.
 Wrote the exam prep course.
 Reed has a Chief A license and 35 years of experience.